Edelab/Telomere-telomere-genome-analysis-workflow-of-Plasmodiophora-brassicae/2-De_novo_annotations_workflow.md

 1. **Repeat content prediction and soft-masking**

-# Repeat content prediction by RepeatModeller

 Repeat content prediction along genome assembly was carried out using RepeatModeller using Galaxy_Europe plateform [Link](https://usegalaxy.eu/)

-# Soft-masking of repeat region using RepeatMasker

 Predicted repeat content was softmasked using RepeatMasker using Galaxy_Europe plateform [Link](https://usegalaxy.eu/)